alexconst/webmon/README.md

 # Bugs & Caveats
 - Redirect doesn't work.
 When making a `ClientSession.request` despite `allow_redirects` defaulting to True, if you try to access an incorrect domain, eg a naked domain, if it fails then it won't automatically try the `www.` subdomain.
 Browsers do a bit of magic in this regard.
 But another example of this can be seen with `ec.europa.eu` which on the browser redirects to `commission.europa.eu` and in curl it gets a redirect status code, but it didn't work in this tool with `ClientSession.request`.
+- When using the local docker container for the DB, currently connections are not encrypted.
+Acceptable since this is for test purposes.
+But maybe if changing things for a docker compose file I might as well setup certificates and enable this.